keepthatworktoyourself/otter/README.md

 ### License

-Iceberg is dual-licensed to enable Wordpress integration.
+Otter is dual-licensed to enable Wordpress integration.
 The license is:

 - GPLv2 for the purpose of embedding within Wordpress themes
 - MIT for all other purposes